-The industrial uses proposed with this DSP amendment will be located in the proposed warehouse/distribution buildings and structures.
+The industrial uses approved with this DSP amendment will be located in the approved warehouse/distribution buildings and structures, which are located on separate parcels.

 (c) Except as provided for in this Division, the dimensions for the location, coverage, and height of all improvements shown on an approved Detailed Site Plan shall constitute the regulations for these improvements for a specific development in the M-X-T Zone.